Hotel Newfoundland

 The Sheraton Hotel Newfoundland is a 4-star hotel in St. John's, Newfoundland and Labrador, Canada, operating under the Marriott International banner.

 The site

 From the late 1690s, Fort William occupied the site.
-Although replaced by Fort Townshend in the 1770s, it remained a British Army barracks until 1871, and became the first train station in the city.
+Although it was replaced by Fort Townshend in the 1770s, it remained a British Army barracks until 1871 and became the first train station in the city.
 Following the opening of the new station in 1903, the building was demolished.

 1926 hotel

 Proposal and construction

 A desire to increase tourism and reduce dependence upon fishing, prompted local business and political leaders to form a company, capitalized at $1 million, that promoted the erection of a large hotel.
 Five years later, the Government of Newfoundland gifted the land, and guaranteed the $450,000 first mortgage that partly financed the undertaking.
 Newfoundland Historical Facilities Ltd. let the $1 million project to T.E.
 Rousseau Ltd., of Quebec, and work commenced in July 1925.
 However, construction costs were double the estimates, and the contractor ceased business after completion, and liens likely left the owner out of pocket.